NavyaG-lab/Tech-writer/airflow.md

 `Airflow.create!("x")`

-Wait until it's created and you can access https://cantareira-x-airflow.nubank.com.br/admin/ and then you can upsert the new airflow to the main DNS.
+Wait until it's created and you can access https://cantareira-x-airflow.nubank.com.br/admin/ and then you can:
+* Test the new deployment by re-running one of the already finished nodes
+* Upsert the new airflow to the main DNS

-If this does not work, try to ssh (instructions below) in the new instance and see if there are any units that failed to start (there is a concurrency issue here)
+If the service is not responding correctly, try to ssh (instructions below) in the new instance and see if there are any units that failed to start (there is a concurrency issue here).

 `$ systemctl list-units --state=failed`